ond9/CLD_LABO/Labo03.md

 If the datacenter in which the application is running is overloaded, it might not be possible to run more instances.
-An other reason the automatic scaling might fail is if there are no remaining credit.
+An other reason the automatic scaling might fail is if there are no remaining credit or if you reach quotas, another possibilities is that if you check the instances number decrease slowly even is no more traffic.

 It should also be noticeable with the latency of the application to proceed a request.
 If the scaling up does not work properly, the time taken by the application to responds should significantly increase.
+You can also check our quotas under resources uses to check if you reach limits.